-Return on investment (ROI) is an important term that you need to keep in mind.
+Return on investment (ROI) is an important term to keep in mind when flipping a house.
 Return on investment is a measurement of profitability calculated by comparing how much money was invested into a project compared to how much profit was created after the property was sold.
 You’ll want to maximize the profit from each project, and thinking about the ROI on each step will help guide you.

 Jumping straight into a fix and flip without doing some homework first isn’t a good idea.
 Start by researching real estate, bridge loans (also known as hard money loans), the documentation you’ll need, and other individual state requirements like property taxes and insurance.